suchitbhayani/Bank-Management-System/README.md

 # Bank-Management-System

-first project in C
+First project in C.

-- Developed secure login functionality for banking customers
-- Engineered features enabling users to create and monitor their bank accounts
+Banking functionality with a text-based UI.

-- Implemented transactions such as deposits, withdrawals, and fund transfers between users
+Login and account creation for users.
+Features such as deposits, withdrawals, and fund transfers between users.